 - you need to consider kettleDMS as North American 2-row has more of it

-I’ve had conversations with several breweries as of late regarding DMS in their beer and the response invariably comes back to some variation of “we can’t have DMS because well-modified malts don’t have any”.
+I’ve had conversations with several sales reps as of late regarding DMS and isobutyraldehyde in their beer and the response invariably comes back to some variation of “we can’t have DMS because well-modified malts don’t have any”.
 Putting this aside for a moment since it’s not even remotely true, your traditional North American 2-row malt isn’t nearly as well-modified as you think it is.

 What do these numbers mean?

-North American 2-row malt that most homebrewers use was never intended for making ales – it was intended for making lagers; specifically, premium lagers with a large portion of adjunct rice or corn.
-The diastatic power is typically around 140 °Lintner, (or 475 WK for you Brits) which is a calculation of how many enzymes are available to convert the starch.
+North American 2-row malt that most homebrewers use was never intended for making all-malt beers – it was intended for making lagers; specifically, lagers with a large portion of adjunct rice or corn.
+The diastatic power is typically around 140 °Lintner, (or 475 WK for you Brits) which is a number that represents how many enzymes are available to convert the starch.

 For those interested, 100 °Lintner means that 0.1cc of the malt in question infused at 5% can convert all the starch in a 100cc 2% solution in 1 hour at 20°C. Roughly translated, a 100°Lintner malt will be able to convert all the starch available in the barley, but any additional starch will require extra enzymes to convert.
-Keep that in mind because the average diastatic power of your malt needs to be 100 °L to work (or 40 WK).
-That means if you have 30% corn, with a diastatic power of 0 °L and the rest is 2-row, you end up with an average of 93°L and an insipid beer.
-At this percentage of corn, you would switch to 6-row (more protein, more DP) or use thermostable alpha amylase to speed things along.
+Keep that in mind because the average diastatic power of your malt needs to be at the extreme least 40 °L to work and most brewers don't feel comfortable using less than 100°L. That means if you have 30% corn, with a diastatic power of 0 °L and the rest is 2-row, you end up with an average of 93°L, which doesn't leave much wiggle room and a potentially insipid beer.
+At any percentage higher, say 40%, you would likely switch to 6-row (more protein, more DP) or use thermostable alpha amylase to speed things along.

 Anyway, moving on.

-North American 2 row has a diastatic power of 140°Lintner, compared to only 110°Lintner for European lager malts, meaning that it’s very undermodified and well suited to these American Adjunct Lagers with less than 30% rice or corn.
+North American 2 row has a diastatic power of 140°Lintner, compared to only 110°Lintner for European lager malts, meaning that it’s definitely in the undermodified category and is well suited to these American Adjunct Lagers with at or less than 30% rice or corn.

 That said, what maltsters and brewers refer to when they say “well-modified” is the amount of protein left vs the total soluble protein.
 Usually it's measured as the Kolbach Index or "S over T".
 Depending on the species of barley, it can vary from 39 - 50, though most brewers wont' take anything over 40.
 In North America, most malting barley is either Metcalfe or Copeland, which tends to have fairly high protein compared to European varieties.